How Senz helps

 Standard individual treatment

-- Lifestyle.
-Lifestyle plays a crucial role in recovery.
+• Lifestyle.
+Lifestyle plays a crucial role in recovery from anxiety or depression.
 Together with Senz, you will discuss your nutrition, exercise, sleep, and stress management.
 The goal is to identify helpful changes to achieve your goals.

-- Psychomotor Therapy (PMT).
-This component teaches you how specific exercises and movements can alleviate psychological complaints.
+• Psychomotor Therapy (PMT).
+This component teaches you how specific exercises and movements can alleviate psychological issues.
 You learn to manage emotions and stress, improving both your physical and mental health.

-- Additional Sessions.
-Beyond the scheduled sessions in your treatment package, we can plan extra sessions, such as trauma therapy or meetings involving your partner, family, or others important to you.
+• Additional Sessions.
+Next to the scheduled sessions in your treatment package, we can plan extra sessions, such as trauma therapy or meetings involving your partner, family, or others important to you.

-- Ketamine Assisted Psychotherapy (KAP).
+• Ketamine Assisted Psychotherapy (KAP).
 KAP involves inducing an altered state of consciousness with ketamine, allowing you to explore new perspectives and deeper experiential processes.
-This therapy can help address persistent psychological complaints, such as depression.
+This therapy can help address persistent psychological complaints, such as depression or anxiety.

 Standard group treatment

-In addition to running therapy, you will also participate in one of the following group therapies:
+In addition to Running Therapy, you can also participate in one of the following group therapies:

-- CBT-I (Cognitive Behavioral Therapy for Insomnia).
-This method addresses sleep problems by changing negative thoughts and habits around sleep.
-It combines cognitive exercises with behavioral adjustments to establish a healthy sleep routine.
+CBT-I is a treatment method for sleep problems.
+It targets the negative thoughts and habits surrounding sleep.
+This therapy combines cognitive strategies with behavioral changes to help establish a healthy sleep routine.

 Ketamine Assisted Psychotherapy (KAP) treatment